Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeAExcellent fiber connectivity to key West Coast and intermountain markets.
+Global Connectivity GradeAExcellent connectivity and low latency to major West Coast hubs like Los Angeles.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps The market features over 11 cloud on-ramps, enabling direct, low-latency connections to 12 cloud regions, as of September 2025.
-Major public cloud providers with dedicated access points in Nevada include:
+Direct Cloud On-Ramps Over 11 dedicated on-ramps provide direct, low-latency connections to 12 cloud regions, as of September 2025.
+Major providers with a physical presence include AWS, Google Cloud (GCP), and Microsoft Azure, simplifying hybrid cloud architecture.

-Bare Metal Bare metal server options are readily available from providers in the region, including companies like phoenixNAP and Hivelocity, offering dedicated compute for performance-sensitive workloads.
+Bare Metal Bare metal solutions are readily available from providers like phoenixNAP, offering dedicated compute for performance-sensitive workloads that require direct hardware access.

 Power Analysis